top

 Important Note: Tax issues are complex and difficult to generalize.
 I.R.S. regulations change frequently.
 The information in this article is provided as a starting point.
 Please read the linked publications to make sure that the general statements apply to your tax situation.
 Please discuss the tax impact of your divorce issues with a tax professional.

-Link to IRS Publication.
-Link to PDF File Publication 504 "Divorced or Separated Individuals."
+Link to IRS PDF File Publication 504 "Divorced or Separated Individuals."

 Filing Status: